-Educators are some of the most hard headed & big hearted people I know.
-Underneath that deceivingly thick skin is an incredible desire to take care of those in your charge, whatever the cost, and take care you do, putting aside your own needs to make sure your students experience a few hours a day of safety, security, nourishment and peace
+Educators are some of the most big hearted & hard headed people I know.
+Underneath that deceivingly thick skin is an incredible desire to take care of those in your charge, whatever the cost, and take care you do, putting aside your own needs to make sure your students experience a few hours a day of safety, security, nourishment and peace.

 But here's the thing...
-Exhaustion and depletion should not be the second hand effects of your job.
+Exhaustion and depletion do not need to be the second hand effects of your job.
 They are the result of giving what you do not have left to give, be it time, energy or mental/emotional support, all the while taking on the second hand trauma and adversity around you.
 They're holding you back from showing up as your best self, in the classroom and at home, for your students, your family and most importantly for yourself.

-I want you to know that there is another option, one where you can keep doing what you’re doing for your students without feeling worn down and unsupported
+There is another option, one where you can keep doing what you’re doing for your students without feeling worn down and unsupported

 is a program I created for teachers, administrators and all school staff members, Teaching you what it means to take care and support yourself every day Supporting you in building mindful, cup-filling practices into your daily schedule in ways that work Reminding you of the value of your own wellbeing, both for yourself and your students